emitanaka/AASC2020/content/registration.md

 <h2>Transportation</h2>
 <h3>Melbourne Airport and Melbourne City Pick Up </h3>

-Shuttle services to RACV Resort, Inverloch from Melbourne Airport and Southern Cross Train Station are provided for the conference attendees on the following dates and times (Melbourne time).
+Shuttle bus services to RACV Resort, Inverloch, from Melbourne Airport and Southern Cross Train Station are provided for conference attendees and accompanying persons on the following dates and times (Melbourne time), at no cost.

 <br>